How to Make Your Garage Pet-Friendly

 Make it Comfy

 Make an area for them that contains a dog bed, crate, blankets, or other safe space so they can be comfortable in the garage.
 Garages tend to have hard concrete or epoxy flooring and if your pets spend an afternoon in the garage, you’ll want them to be able to rest.
+Sometimes organizing your garage isn’t enough and you can’t repair damages.
+That’s when it’s time for a new garage and Danley’s is here to help.
+We have been building garages for Chicago homeowners since 1959.
+Get a free quote now and start your garage building project today.

 Complete the form below and a Danley’s representative will be in touch.